 The sports betting industry in Louisiana lets you place a variety of bets at its in-person sportsbook locations and using online platforms.
 This includes standard bets, including moneyline and spread wagers, totals, team and player props, and futures.
 Live betting is also available.

 The Three Most Popular Sports for Sports Bettors In Louisiana

 Any sportsbook in Louisiana will let you place wagers on a variety of sporting activities.
 The most popular are the NFL, the NBA, and the MLB.

 That’s in part because of the two major pro-teams that call Louisiana home: the NFL’s New Orleans Saints and the NBA’s New Orleans Pelicans.
 Naturally, basketball and football are two of the most popular sports in Louisiana.
 Both teams have their own diehard fans that love to put money down on their favorite sporting organizations and support their teams in this way.

-Betting on the MLB will be popular, too, as the upcoming season is the first chance that Louisiana bettors have to bet on baseball.
+Betting on the MLB is popular, too.
 Louisiana doesn’t have its own team, but with quality college baseball programs like LSU, Louisiana Tech, and Tulane, Louisiana has a strong college baseball fan base.
 Check out how to bet on the College World Series.

 Legal Sports Betting In Louisiana

 Retail and online sports betting is finally in Louisiana thanks to two bills: SB 247 and SB 142.
 The former bill breaks down the regulatory structure for the industry.
 The latter bill focuses on revenue allocation for taxes and similar topics.